Grand Ledge Opera House * General Seating * 2019 - 2020

 Scott Smith, Organist

-Peter Pan (Betty Bronson) is a magical boy who refuses to grow up, and brings the Darling children (Wendy, John, and Michael) from London to Neverland, where they have adventures that include a confrontation with the pirate Captain Hook and his crew.
-Wendy and her brothers and the Lost Boys are captured, but rescued by Peter, who forces Captain Hook (Ernest Torrence) to walk the plank and be eaten by the crocodile who once ate his hand.
-The film closely follows the plot of the original play, and even goes so far as to incorporate much of its original stage dialogue in the intertitles.
-Among the added scenes that you'll enjoy include Nana the dog, pouring out Michael's medicine and giving him a bath.
-The film was celebrated at the time of its release for innovative use of special effects (mainly to show Tinker Bell), and in 2000, was deemed "culturally, historically or aesthetically significant" by the United States Library of Congress.
+Nosferatu is a German Expressionist horror film, directed by the legendary F. W. Murnau.
+The film was an unauthorized adaptation of Bram Stoker's "Dracula," with names and other details changed because the studio could not obtain the rights to the novel.
+Stoker's widow was not amused, and sued for copyright infringement in 1925.
+Murnau lost the lawsuit and all prints of the film were ordered to be destroyed, but bootleg prints survived and it was released in the U.S. in 1929.
+Since being rediscovered in the 1970s, the film has developed a strong cult status, and Riverside Pops presents it during the Halloween season for maximum effect!
 Organist Scott Smith is a native and lifelong resident of Lansing, where he studied both theatre and classical organ during his formative years.
 Beginning as a teenager, he performed regularly on the Barton organ at the Michigan Theatre in downtown Lansing as its last House Organist, from 1972 to 1980.
 When the organ's new home was secured at the Grand Ledge Opera House, Scott became House Organist, beginning in 1995.
 He was responsible for the organ's redesign and oversaw the installation and tonal finishing.
-Scott was one of the original incorporators of Lansing Theatre Organ, and has served as the organization's President since it's inception.
 In addition to concertizing and accompanying silent films, he also lectures about various aspects of pipe organ history and his writings can be found on the pages of numerous professional pipe organ journals.
 He is also the owner of Scott Smith Pipe Organs, LLC, a full-service pipe organ business that services and restores both theatre and church/classical pipe organs.

 Clark Wilson, Organist

-Reviving our Art of the Composer series, we offer tribute to composer Burton Lane, who would have turned 100 years old in 2012.
+One of our most popular offerings over the years was a tribute to popular composer Burton Lane in 2012, and we offer this repeat performance to cap our 25th season.
 Lane's most popular and successful works include "Finian's Rainbow" (1947) and "On A Clear Day You Can See Forever" (1965).
 He is also credited with discovering the remarkably talented Judy Garland when she was no more than thirteen years old.
 His best-known songs include Old Devil Moon, How Are Things In Glocca Morra?, Too Late Now, How About You?, Everything I Have Is Yours, I Hear Music and the title song from "On A Clear Day."
 A native of Ohio, Clark Wilson began his musical training at age nine.
 While growing up, he accompanied numerous stage musicals and was organist at several churches.
 Following several years with the Schantz Organ Company, Wilson began a professional playing career on the staffs of numerous pipe-organ equipped restaurants.
 He is associated with Organ Stop Pizza in Mesa, Arizona, where he is on the organ staff as well as having assisted with the planning and installation of the world’s largest Wurlitzer organ.
-Wilson’s recording credits include seven albums.
 He has concertized and accompanied silent films extensively in the United States, Canada, Australia, and England.
-Wilson is currently the resident organist and organ conservator at the famed Ohio Theatre in Columbus, Ohio.
 Along with a busy concert and silent film accompaniment schedule, Wilson operates his own pipe organ business.
 He has received both the Technician of the Year and Organist of the Year awards from the American Theatre Organ Society, the only person to have ever done so.
-Welcome Clark back for his fifth Riverside Pops concert!

-Season tickets available ONLY from LTO box office, and are $40 for one ticket for each performance OR take advantage of our Mix 'N Match program, where you can pay $40 for four tickets in any combination of performances.
+Individual tickets $12 in advance from LTO Box Office or Grand Ledge Opera House office, and $15 at the door, day of performance.
+Season tickets available ONLY from LTO box office, and are $30 for one ticket for each performance OR take advantage of our Mix 'N Match program, where you can pay the same $30 for three tickets in any combination of performances.
+SPECIAL SEASON TICKET OFFER!
+BUY ONE SEASON TICKET, GET ONE FREE!!
+(Not to be used in conjunction with any other promotional ticket offer for the 2018 - 2019 Riverside Pops series).

 Tickets can be purchased in advance from the following venues: